 The Williamsburg Bridge

 As we move uptown along the East River, the next bustling NYC bridge is The Williamsburg Bridge that connects the Lower East Side of Manhattan with the Williamsburg neighborhood in Brooklyn.
 More than 140,000 drivers cross the Williamsburg Bridge daily as it’s a pivotal Manhattan connector to both Queens and Brooklyn.
-While it doesn’t carry the beauty of The Brooklyn or Manhattan bridges, its classic structure and hipster pedestrians make it a popular NYC thoroughfare nonetheless.
+While it doesn’t carry the beauty of The Brooklyn or Manhattan bridges, in our opinion, its classic structure and hipster pedestrians make it a popular NYC thoroughfare nonetheless.

 The Queensboro Bridge